barotto/libRocketDoc/pages/rml/documents.md

 ### BODY Element

 The body of a document contains the document's content.
-All elements within the body tag is laid out and rendered by Rocket based on the active style sheets.
+All elements within the body tag is laid out and rendered by {{page.lib_name}} based on the active style sheets.